An introductory overview of how to send private and urgent messages, share files, start video calls, use @mentions, reactions, Emojis, and much more

 Using Reactions and Flags

-To confirm receipt of a message or to simply show that you “Like” or agree with a message, click the icon in the upper right corner of a sent message.
+To confirm receipt of a message or to simply show that you “Like” or agree with a message, click the icon that will appear in the upper right corner of a sent message if you hover over that area.
 Your reaction will be visible to the message sender.

 Start a one-on-one video call or share your screen with another member by selecting the icon on the right toolbar within a private conversation.
 Find detailed instructions on using video calls and screen sharing in our in-depth article about hosting video calls.